awarnke/crystal-facet-uml/readme.markdown

 > sudo apt update
 >
 > sudo apt install wine32
+>
+> sudo apt install meson  # to configure the glib sources

 Starting from here, this is a bit of exploratory try-and-error, no final solution yet...